NomadicWeb/next.skatepal.co.uk/README.md

     - Add Timmy and Sams face in team
   - Implement translations
   - Remove Google API calls from the head.
 Only load on project page
+  - Sort out what to do with the Contact page clusterfuck (james sucks)

 [1]: https://www.skatepal.co.uk